Corebursan/careersatcore/DEPLOYMENT.md

    git commit -m "Update site"
    git push origin main
    ```
-   The GitHub Action will automatically rebuild and deploy.
+   The GitHub Action will automatically build and deploy to the `gh-pages` branch.

 2. **For Manual Deployment:**
    ```bash